-- Fixed Expenses: Expenses that do not fluctuate month-to-month- or year-to-year are fixed.
+- Fixed Expenses: Expenses that do not fluctuate month-to-month or year-to-year are fixed.
 These include costs like rent, equipment leases and insurance.

 Revenue (Sales) – Cost of Goods Sold = Gross Profit

-It is used to calculate gross profit margin, a crucial metric of profitability.
+It’s used to calculate gross profit margin, a crucial metric of profitability.

+Working capital is the difference between your current assets and liabilities.
 It refers to the amount of money you have on hand, including assets that can be quickly converted into cash.